5 Queries

 Create a list of all customers who do not live in Amsterdam.
 Name the query quer008.

-Create a list of all box names with their number of pralines per box.
-The column with numbers should have an appropriate title.
-The list should be sorted in ascending order of box name.
+Create a list of all box names with their total number of individual pralines per box.
+The column showing the number of pralines should have an appropriate title.
+The list should be sorted in ascending order by box name.
 Name the query quer009.
+(Hint: This usually involves summing the Quantity field from BoxDetails for each box).

 Exercise 5.10 Number of praline types per box (quer010)